AkanjiFaruq/HR-Analytics/README.md

 # Unlocking HR Insights at MeriSKILL 🌟

-Greetings, LinkedIn Community! 🚀 I'm excited to share pivotal discoveries from my HR analytics internship at MeriSKILL.
+Greetings, GitHub Community! 🚀 I'm excited to share pivotal discoveries from my HR analytics internship at MeriSKILL.
 Our quest for insights into workforce dynamics has yielded fascinating revelations.
 Let's embark on this journey together.

 ## Demographic Analysis: